 The death (or a secret abdication—there was a persistent rumor at the time that Alexander I faked his own death and entered a monastery, and later the famous monk Feodor was said to be the abdicated Emperor) of Alexander I far from the capital engendered a coup attempt by liberal army officers known as the Decembrists, who tried to exploit the last Succession Crisis in the history of the Tsars.note They tried to put in place a democratic constitution—though it would probably strike the modern reader as rather stretching this definition.
 Nicholas I crushed the revolt and became a hated reactionary ("the Policeman of Europe"), and lost the Crimean War.
 Under Alexander II, many important reforms were implemented and the last vestiges of feudalism were removed, but a lot of these reforms were of the "too little too late" mold, and made it difficult for the country to adapt well to capitalism.

-To add insult to injury, the later emperors Alexander III (a very conservative giant of a man, a reactionary and a roaring drunk, though a shrewd and cautious ruler and a good diplomat) and his son Nicholas II—a weak and indecisive ruler, who constantly varied his policy and was basically a Tsar Focus Group—reversed many of these reforms.
+To add insult to injury, the later emperors Alexander III (a very conservative giant of a man, a reactionary and a roaring drunk, though a shrewd and cautious ruler and a good diplomat) and his son Nicholas II—a weak and indecisive ruler, who managed to both constantly vary his policy (basically a Tsar Focus Group) while blithely unshakably believing in his divinely-granted authority as Tsarnote (as his "focus group" seemed to be composed exclusively of conservative upper nobility)—reversed many of these reforms.
 The fact that Alexander II had been thanked for his efforts by being blown to pieces probably had something to do with that.
 However it resulted in an impoverished country.
 Well, the economy was booming, but the political climate was stifling, the wealth distribution unbelievably skewed and the intellectual classes (intelligentsiya) widely believed the country to be a basket case (sounds familiar?)—which caused them to adopt a "the worse the better" attitude, and dive into the revolutionary ideas.
 A desire to take power away from the Tsar and his bureaucracy probably had something to do with radicalism too.

 As the old regime got into costly wars against Japan (1905) and the Central Powers (1914-1917) massive revolts broke out, culminating in the overthrow of the Tsar and the Red October.
 And the rest is the matter of another article.